 If the TCP taste disappears after running the tap for a short while when this valve is closed, this suggests that the flexible hose is the source of the problem.

-Another cause of TCP taints in the water supply is the dissolving of materials from within your kettle, particularly when new.
-Always follow manufacturer's instructions when using a new kettle for the first time.
+Another cause of TCP taints in the water supply is the deterioration of materials from within your kettle, even when new.
+Always follow the manufacturer's instructions when using a new kettle for the first time.